 Hero Dice (Optional Rule):

 Once per game session each player may use 2d6 'hero dice' to boost their chances of success.
 The 1d6 can be rolled together or separately and are added or subtracted to any die roll.
 The d6 rolls can be actioned after any roll is made and it is not necessary to declare their use prior to the first roll [unless the DM enforces prior declarations in particular circumstances, like when boosting hit roll results].
-The dice themselves cannot be used to increase weapon damage but if they are used to boost the roll on a 1d20 to a 'natural' 20 then a critical hit is scored which automatically results in causing maximum damage (version 2.6 critical hit rules).
+The dice themselves cannot be used to increase weapon damage but if they are used to boost the roll on a 1d20 to a 'natural' 20 then a critical hit is scored which can automatically result in causing maximum damage (version 2.6 critical hit rules option).
 It is recommended that hero dice be used to save the PC's lives in life-or-death situations, where characters have fallen below 0 hit points or need to make a vital Saving Throw roll.
 DMs may allocate one additional d6 hero dice to players during the course of play as a reward for particularly heroic actions, where the total available dice is never greater than three.

 Races: